Check out this: Automatic Data Processing Inc. (ADP) could be on the verge of a big rally

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 5.86% loss in the last 1 month and extending the period to 3 months gives it a 20.99%, and is 1.53% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.98% over the week and 1.57% over the month.
+The stock witnessed a -3.05% loss in the last 1 month and extending the period to 3 months gives it a 12.65%, and is -3.96% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.66% over the week and 1.49% over the month.

 Automatic Data Processing Inc. (ADP) Analyst Forecasts